-- There is some rigorous evidence on program approaches that work in certain contexts, but often not specific evidence on what works for refugees and other particularly vulnerable clients in humanitarian settings
+- We have some rigorous evidence on program approaches that work in certain contexts, but often not specific evidence on what works for refugees and other vulnerable populations in humanitarian settings

-- There is information on the types of programs that work—like skills training and business grants—but not enough information on the specific combination or dose of services to get the best results.
-How much training?
+- We know the types of programs that work — like skills training and business grants — but we do not know the specific combination or dose of services to get the best results.
+For example: How much training?
 Does mentoring help or are trainings and grants enough?

-To help answer some of these key and pressing questions, the IRC is collaborating with Georgetown University’s Initiative on Innovation, Development and Evaluation (gui2de) at the McCourt School of Public Policy to conduct a randomized controlled trial (RCT) in Nairobi, Kenya.
-The research aims to look at the impact and cost-effectiveness of business grants; business skills training; and, coaching and mentoring services for entrepreneurs.
-Our goal is to better understand the right bundle of services to deliver to clients who are receiving microenterprise support to achieve economic well-being outcomes, such as employment, self-employment, income, and more.
+The IRC is collaborating with Georgetown University’s Initiative on Innovation, Development and Evaluation (gui2de) at the McCourt School of Public Policy to conduct a randomized controlled trial (RCT) in Nairobi, Kenya, to help us answer some of these key and pressing questions.
+Closing this knowledge gap will ultimately enable us to achieve better outcomes for our clients.
+We aim to look at the impact and cost-effectiveness of business grants, business skills training, and coaching and mentoring services for entrepreneurs.
+Our goal is to better understand the right bundle of services to deliver to clients who are receiving microenterprise support to achieve outcomes that improve their economic well-being.

-The RCT focuses specifically on the microenterprise track offered at IRC’s Livelihoods Resource Center in Nairobi.
-The microenterprise track offered by the IRC is comprehensive and aims to address a number of barriers that clients may face.
+The RCT focuses specifically on the microenterprise track offered at IRC’s Livelihoods Resource Centers in Nairobi.
+The microenterprise track offered by the IRC aims to address a number of barriers that clients may face through comprehensive services including: